Krisell/deployed-version-laravel/README.md

 # Deployed Version Laravel
-This package helps with determining which version ofyour app is currently running.
-This is useful during a deploy, to see when it is finished, and also when you rollback to ensure that the correct version is used.
+This package helps with determining which version of your app is currently running.
+This is useful during a deploy, to see when it is finished, and also when you rollback to ensure that the correct version is loaded.

-By "version" I refer to a git commit hash, but you can use any convention and value you like (for instance version number in composer.json).

 ## Installation
 Add the package to your Laravel project.